Fall Colors on the Natchez Trace Parkway

 In middle to late October, the maple, hickory, oak and other hardwood trees begin to change colors and visitors have the opportunity to view the beautiful fall foliage along the Natchez Trace Parkway.

 Each fall, as sunlight decreases, it signals the plant to stop producing chlorophyll.
 The best conditions to create fall color are when the autumn days are mild and sunny, and the evenings are cool and crisp, but not freezing.
 Ideal foliage is sparked by a warm, wet spring, a typical summer, and sunny autumn days with cool nights.
-While it is impossible to predict the peak time to see colors along the Natchez Trace, you can take a look at these locations and reports that may help you plan your trip.
+While it is impossible to predict the peak time to see colors along the Natchez Trace, you can take a look at these locations that may help you plan your trip.

 Locations to Enjoy the Fall Color in Tennessee: